 Marketing Tips: Your Virtual Team and Your Target Audience

 One of the top virtual assistant skills: marketing.
 To dress a person, you need to know their measurements.
-To sell to your target market, you need to know your market.
-Here’s how.
+To sell to your target market, you need to know your audience.

 It’s like taking a gun and firing because everyone else is shooting toward the foliage.
 The clueless client shoots, too–without knowing what he’s shooting.
 He doesn’t hit anything.

 Door-to-door is completely extinct, but the pitch is not.
-It has evolved into little bits of content and social media marketing on the screen or on the paper.
-One of the evolutions is the ease of getting on the screen.
-Sure, you’re there, but do your target market notice you or will their eyes completely slide past you?
+It has evolved into little bits of content and social media marketing on the screen.
+One of the evolutions is the ease of getting right in front of your audience with their smartphones.
+Sure, you’re there, but can you catch their attention or will they scroll away?

 Do you have your pitch?
 Will your pitch work?
-Will it work because you’ve studied how to make an impact to your market audience?
+Will it work because you’ve studied how to make an impact on your market audience?

 How do you do that?
 With the Quadruple S’s.